 While HIPAA and PCI DSS controls are primarily familiar to both, there are three controls that HIPAA includes.
 Still, PCI DSS does not have contingency plans, denial of service, or integrity protection.

 - In terms of the sheer number of data breaches targeted across the digital world.
 The second and third largest targets are the healthcare and credit card sectors.
 They have affected these two industries quite severely over the years.

 - The amount and nature of the information contained in cardholder data.
 And the EMR/HER systems are so valuable.
-Cyber attackers and hackers continually try creating breaches across various methods to access such information.
+Cyber attackers and hackers continually try to create breaches across various methods to access such information.

 - Hackers, especially those who pursue payment and Phi data, are highly innovative and relentless.
 This is the sole reason.
 That’s why various business entities and their associates need to constantly evolve, upgrade, and update their essential cyber security protocols.

-- Since data breaches are still happening on a large scale, implementation and upgrades.
-Also, maintenance and continuity of cyber security efforts have become a genuinely costly factor in both of these sectors.
+- Since data breaches are still happening on a large scale, implementation, and upgrades.
+Also, the maintenance and continuity of cyber security efforts have become a genuinely costly factor in both of these sectors.

 What needs to be done?

-From the discussion above, it is pretty evident why many organizations in today’s world are require to comply with both HIPAA and PCI DSS standards.
-Efforts to multiple standards can mean assessments, audits, documentation, various processes.
+From the discussion above, it is pretty evident why many organizations in today’s world are required to comply with both HIPAA and PCI DSS standards.
+Efforts to multiple standards can mean assessments, audits, documentation, and various processes.